-The instrument was administered to individuals in the following natural groups: - 1.
-Nineteen undergraduate students in an auditing course, upon completion of instruction in logic for seven 75-min class periods.5 - Fifteen undergraduate students at the end of their first course in auditing, with two class periods devoted to a study of logic.6 - 3.
+The instrument was administered to individuals in the following natural groups: - Nineteen undergraduate students in an auditing course, upon completion of instruction in logic for seven 75-min class periods.5 - 2.
+Fifteen undergraduate students at the end of their first course in auditing, with two class periods devoted to a study of logic.6 - 3.
 Thirteen masters' students in accounting at the end of their second course in auditing, with no instruction in logic.
 (None of these students reported having taken a course in formal logic in any of their studies.)
 4 Twenty were chosen for pragmatic reasons: that was the number we could include and have the instrument take less than 20 min to complete.
 The basis for scenario selection was not random.
 We desired to include a variety of valid and invalid argument forms, and strong and weak inductions.
 Another consideration was the length of the vignettes, with shorter ones being favored, again to keep instrument administration time at a reasonable length.
 5 The instruction was based on Chapters 7 and 8 from Introduction to Auditing: Logic, Principles, and Techniques (Ratliff & Reding, 2002).
 Covered topics included evidence, structure of audit arguments, validity, truth, deduction, induction, eight valid argument forms, sixteen invalid argument forms and informal fallacies, epistemic probability, truth tables, and tests of causality.
-6 The instruction covered part of Chapter 7, focusing on validity, truth, and valid versus invalid argument forms.
 A bank's auditors were examining the controls over the processing of loan applications.
 They knew that if the controls were good, then they would discover few, if any, exceptions in their tests of controls.
 Indeed, their tests revealed only a few minor exceptions.
-Auditors' conclusion: Controls over the e processing of loan applications are good.
-JustifiedNot Justified How certain are you of your answer?
-I am certainI am pretty sure, but not certainI think so, but have significant doubtsI am guessing Explanation:
+Auditors' conclusion: Controls over the processing of loan applications are good.
+Justified Not Justified How certain are you of your answer?

-The instrument was administered to individuals in the following natural groups: - Nineteen undergraduate students in an auditing course, upon completion of instruction in logic for seven 75-min class periods.5 - Fifteen undergraduate students at the end of their first course in auditing, with two class periods devoted to a study of logic.6 - 3.
+I am certain I am pretty sure, but not certain I think so, but have significant doubts I am guessing Explanation: The instrument was administered to individuals in the following natural groups: - Nineteen undergraduate students in an auditing course, upon completion of instruction in logic for seven 75-min class periods.5 - Fifteen undergraduate students at the end of their first course in auditing, with two class periods devoted to a study of logic.6 - 3.
 Thirteen masters' students in accounting at the end of their second course in auditing, with no instruction in logic.
 (None of these students reported having taken a course in formal logic in any of their studies.)
 4 Twenty were chosen for pragmatic reasons: that was the number we could include and have the instrument take less than 20 min to complete.
 The basis for scenario selection was not random.
 We desired to include a variety of valid and invalid argument forms, and strong and weak inductions.
 Another consideration was the length of the vignettes, with shorter ones being favored, again to keep instrument administration time at a reasonable length.
 5 The instruction was based on Chapters 7 and 8 from Introduction to Auditing: Logic, Principles, and Techniques (Ratliff & Reding, 2002).
 Covered topics included evidence, structure of audit arguments, validity, truth, deduction, induction, eight valid argument forms, sixteen invalid argument forms and informal fallacies, epistemic probability, truth tables, and tests of causality.
-6 The instruction covered part of Chapter 7, focusing on validity, truth, and valid versus invalid argument forms.
 Challenge #2:

-Can the U.S. federal tax code (= IRC of 1986, as amended) by captured by some group Γ of formulae in some formal logic \mathcal{L} ?
+Can the U.S. federal tax code (= IRC of 1986, as amended) by captured by some group Γ of formulae in some formal logic \mathscr{L} ?
 Challenge #3: